How we ranked the greatest players in baseball history

-We also made an adjustment for players who started their careers prior to integration, and thus only faced white players (for the most part).
-The adjustment was significant, because we believe that prior to the 1950s, Major League Baseball was not nearly as good or competitive as it would become when black and latino players were welcomed to the game.
-It was easier for Nap Lajoie and Walter Johnson and Babe Ruth to dominate their eras when the never had to face black players.
+We also made an adjustment for players who started their careers prior to integration.
+The adjustment was significant, because we believe that prior to the 1950s, Major League Baseball was not nearly as competitive as it would become when black and latino players were welcomed to the game.
+It was easier for Walter Johnson and Babe Ruth to dominate their eras when they never had to face black players.

-The Color Line Adjustment was significant, we did it this way: we subtracted the year the player debuted from 1951 and multiplied that number by .005.
+The Color Line Adjustment works this way: we subtracted the year the player debuted from 1951 and multiplied that number by .005.
 So, for a player who debuted in 1931, the number would be 20 or .20, which we multiplied by their career WAR and subtracted from their career WAR.
-In essence, a player lost 1% of their career WAR for every year they debuted before 1951.
+In essence, a player lost 1% of their career value for every year they debuted before 1951.

 This adjustment proved critical for players who debuted early in the 20th century or late in the 19th century.
 But we strongly believe the game has evolved and gotten much better since it integrated.
 This adjustment helped remove a bias toward “old time” players.

 Without the Timeline and Color Line Adjustments, our lists would have had many more players who played from 1895 to 1925.
-That doesn’t make sense.
+With athletes improving over time, that doesn’t make sense.

-We made major adjustments for those players who missed time for reasons beyond their control, such as World War I or World War II or the color barrier.
 This especially helped Bob Feller, Johnny Mize, Roy Campanella, Hank Greenberg, Joe DiMaggio, Sam Rice, Joe Harris, Charlie Keller, Joe Gordon, Enos Slaughter, Pee Wee Reese, Joe Gordon, and a few others.
-The player who was probably most helped by the “war time” adjustment was Ted Williams, who missed significant time in both WWII and the Korean War.
+The player who was probably most helped by this adjustment was Ted Williams, who missed significant time in both WWII and the Korean War.

-There were other reasons that some players were denied playing time that we needed to adjust for.
+There were other reasons that players were denied playing time that we adjusted for.
 Prior to 1950, many teams held hundreds of young players in large farm systems.
 With only 16 teams at the big league level, some players were stuck in the minors for years despite being skilled enough to play at the highest level.
 Some even chose to stay in minor leagues because they were paid well.
+We had to adjust for this, and reward players who missed out on being in Major League Baseball sooner.
 A few players who benefited from this adjustment are Lefty Grove, George McQuinn, and an excellent pitcher named Curt Davis who probably ranks higher here than anyone has ever rated him.